Valentine’s Day Gets A Lot of Mixed Feelings

-While some people love the opportunity to spend a day showing their love for someone, others think little of the holiday, and of course, there’s also that group of people who love the day after Valentine’s Day… because DISCOUNT CHOCOLATE!
+While some people love the opportunity to spend a day showing their love for someone, others think little of the holiday, and of course, there’s also that group of people who love the day after Valentine’s Day… because of discounts chocolate!

 What traditions do you have for this holiday?